supragya/HLang/README.md

 Building HLang from source
 ----------------
-The HLang interpreter just features a primitive lexer at the present moment with no make possibilities.
-Hence, the compiling process is manual.
+The HLang interpreter is at present a set of lexer and analyser system.
 To build HLang from source, download the code from the repository to a local machine, `cd` to the codebase and use the following commands:

+To build the system:

+    make

-To build the lexer:
+To build the system, clean:

-    mkdir bin build headers
-    flex -o build/lexer.c src/hlang-lexer.l
-    cc -o bin/hlang-lexer.out build/lexer.c -lfl
+    make clean

+To revert back to original sources:

+    make reset

-To run the lexical tests
+To run the interpreter

-    ./bin/hlang-lexer.out
+    ./bin/hlang-interpreter